ts4z/barge-rulebook/src/five-card-omaha.md

 ### Notes

-We played this pot-limit at BARGE 2024.
+We played this pot-limit in a tournament at BARGE 2024.
 Compare [Big O](./big-o.md).